awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

    - The application should provide clear and informative console output to guide the user through the various operations.
    - The application should handle any exceptions that may occur during the execution of the SSM operations and provide appropriate error messages.
    - The application should ensure that all required SSM resources (maintenance window, document, OpsItem) are properly created, modified, and deleted.
-   - The application should be portable and run on different operating systems, as long as the Java runtime environment is available.

    ``` java